ejosymart/octopusNiche/README.md

 In order to replicate the results, open the octopusNiche.Rproj and you have to follow the order provided in the code folder:

+0) 0_auxiliar_functions.R (You do not need to run this code.
+It will be called from the following scripts).

 1) 1_niche_model_maxent.R

 2) 2_binary_maps.R